 I haven’t come up with a name for it (yet) so right now I’m just calling it baked tofu and swiss chard in miso sesame peanut sauce.

 1 14oz container firm tofu.
-Note: if you want to expedite the cooking process, you can get extra firm tofu.
+If you want to expedite the cooking process, you can get extra firm tofu.

 1 bushel swiss chard (about 15 Stalks)